You’ve heard of lawyers, but what exactly is a “paralegal”?

 Aitken Robertson Paralegals

 At Aitken Robertson, we have licensed paralegals who are ready to serve you and your particular needs!
-Our paralegal team includes Adriana Dong, Brenda Yu, Carol Betz, and Jami Sanftleben, who are all licensed and prepared to offer legal advice.
+Our paralegal team includes Adriana Dong, Carol Betz, Zachary McDonald, and Jami Sanftleben, who are all licensed and prepared to offer legal advice.
 You can book a free 30-minute consultation online through our website www.fightthecharges.com, or by calling us toll-free at 1-800-668-1657.